c6z3h/ai-career-notes/readme.md

 # Updates at a glance / what I did today:
 - Decided to put off LeetCode practice -- algorithms are useful, but to re-evaluate my interests is more important.
-- Continued Udacity AWS ML Course.
+- Continued Udacity AWS ML Course -- TODAY: Software Engineering Best Practices (GIT/Branch)
 - Contacted ESG and NTUitive to seek entrepreneurial leads.
 ## Next:
 - [AlphaZERO Paper: Methods](https://www.nature.com/articles/nature24270): What is MCTS??